DuqueDeTuring/books2explore/readme.md

 - Symbolic Exchange and Death (Published in association with Theory, Culture & Society) by Jean Baudrillard
 - Synaptic Self: How Our Brains Become Who We Are, Joseph LeDoux
 - Syntactic Structures	Syntactic Structures by Noam Chomsky
+- System of Economical Contradictions; Or, the Philosophy of Misery, Volume I (Dodo Press), The.
+By Pierre-Joseph Proudhon
 - Systemantics: How Systems Work and Especially How They Fail	Systemantics: How Systems Work and Especially How They Fail by John Gall, R. O. Blechman  |
+- Systems Performance.
+By Brendan Gregg
 - Systems Performance: Enterprise and the Cloud by Brendan Gregg
 - Systems Thinking: Managing Chaos and Complexity: A Platform for Designing Business Architecture, Jamshid Gharajedaghi
 - Take My Advice: Letters to the Next Generation from People Who Know a Thing or Two by James L. Harmon
+- Tales of Space and Time.
+By H. G. Wells
 - Talking Nets An Oral History of Neural Networks (https://mitpress.mit.edu/books/talking-nets)
+- Tangled Web: A Guide to Securing Modern Web Applications, The.
+By Michal Zalewski
 - Tao of Network Security Monitoring, The: Beyond Intrusion Detection by Richard Bejtlich
 - Tao Te Ching, 25th-Anniversary Edition (English and Mandarin Chinese Edition) by Lao Tzu, Jane English
 - Teach Your Child How to Think	Teach Your Child How to Think by Edward De Bono
 - Technology and the Character of Contemporary Life: A Philosophical Inquiry	Technology and the Character of Contemporary Life: A Philosophical Inquiry by Albert Borgmann
+- Technology and the Virtues.
+By Shannon Vallor
 - Technology and the Virtues: A Philosophical Guide to a Future Worth Wanting by Shannon Vallor
 - Technopoly: The Surrender of Culture to Technology by Neil Postman
 - Temp: How American Work, American Business, and the American Dream Became Temporary by Louis Hyman